Why the Change?

 - The College Board has revised their exam registration process and schedule.

-- Students must have and use their own College Board sign in information.
+- Students must use their own College Board sign in information if joining a course they are not already enrolled in.
+Please see January King, the AP Coordinator, for assistance.
 Please be sure not to create more than one account.

 - Finally students must also have or create a Total Registration account in order to pay for exams